TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever you see a reference to anything named an "object" in this section it's a reference to a "GifBuilderObj" and not the "cObjects" from the previous section.
-Confusion could happen, because "IMAGE" and "TEXT" are objects in *both* areas; note that they are different each time!
+Whenever you see a reference to anything named an "object" in this section it's a reference to a "GifBuilder Object" and not the "cObjects" from the previous section.
+Confusion could happen, because "TEXT" and "IMAGE" are objects in *both* areas; note that they are different each time!

 .. ### BEGIN~OF~TABLE ###